Repairing Cracked Steel Structures with Carbon Fiber Patches

 Overview

 The purpose of this lesson is to arm students with the necessary background information to meaningfully contextualize and perform statistical analyses of experimental data in the associated activity Statistical Analysis of Methods to Repair Cracked Steel, as well as draw conclusions based on their analyses.
 Students need to understand composites, polymers, carbon fiber, epoxy adhesives, nitinol, and that their combinations result in new and useful composites.
-With this goal in mind, it is recommended that you follow the suggested sequence (provided below) and use the Patching Steel to Rehabilitate Structures Presentation.
+With this goal in mind, it is recommended that you follow the suggested sequence (provided below) and use the Patching Steel to Rehabilitate Structures Presentation (PPTX).

 About three 50-minute class sessions are recommended to present the lesson content and show the ~30 online YouTube videos and a few web sites linked in the slide presentation.
 You may also want to assign students to watch some (or all) of the videos as homework.